 From the previous post on “Poor Data Management Practices“, the discussion ended with a high level approach to one possible solution for data silos.
-Traditional approaches for solving the data silo problem can cost millions of dollars (even for a moderately sized company), and typically…Continue
+Traditional approaches for solving the data silo problem can cost millions of dollars (even for a moderately sized company), and typically requires a huge effort in integration work (e.g., data modeling, system…Continue

 Added by Randall Shane on March 22, 2017 at 1:30pm — No Comments

 In the previous post, "Why Ontologies", we explored concepts at a very high level about what an ontology is, and how they can be used in AI, NLP, data integration, and knowledge management applications.
-So what does…Continue
+So what does the picture of satellites orbiting the earth have to do…Continue

 Added by Randall Shane on February 28, 2017 at 8:00am — No Comments